 The Competition focuses on emerging issues at the intersection of gaming law and regulation.
 Competitors will hone their appellate advocacy skills before prominent jurist and gaming practitioners in the gaming capital of the world, Las Vegas, Nevada.

-Please check back periodically for further registration and competition information.
+Please check back periodically for further competition updates and information.

 About Frank A. Schreck